hakkelt/FunctionOperators.jl/README.md

   evals/sample:     1
 ```

 That function basically consist of three operations: A Fourier transform, a masking, and an inverse Fourier transform.
-Using FunctionOperators, we can achieve code that is more similar to the high-level description exhibiting the same performance:
+Using FunctionOperators, we can write code that is more similar to the high-level description that has minimal run-time and memory overhead:

 ```julia
 julia> 𝓕₂ = FunctionOperator{Complex{Float64}}(